-Fig. 13 Example Of Deflector
+Fig. 13 Example of Deflector

 18.3 Test Procedure

 The specified test temperature shall be 27 °C ± 2 °C;

 The bending diameter and bending angle shall be set appropriately for the test.
 This combination, then, forms a single test.
 As a specification configuration, only one deflected section shall be set up in the test specimen;